 The Company's leases do not provide an implicit rate.
 In determining present value of future minimum lease payments, the Company utilized an incremental borrowing rate congruent with its primary lending agreement, which is the rate for a fully collateralized, amortizing loan with the same term as the lease.
-The weighted average effective discount rate was 4.50% and 4.46% as of January 1, 2023 and January 2, 2022, respectively.
+The weighted average effective discount rates were 4.9% and 4.5% as of December 31, 2023 and January 1, 2023, respectively.